TheBinaryNinja/tvapp2/docs/docs/config/env.md

             - ./config:/config
             - ./app:/usr/bin/app
         environment:
-            - FILE_PLAYLIST=playlist.m3u8 # (1)
+            - FILE_M3U=playlist.m3u8 # (1)
 ```

-1.  :information: Changing this file only changes the filename locally; it does
+1.  :warning: There is really no reason to modify this environment variable
-    not affect the server-side fetching mechanism.
+    unless you have a specific purpose.

 <br />